-- 1. Activate the Load flow calculation. - a) Go to the Automatic Line Coloring property group in the project properties. - b) In the Activate load flow calculation property, select the ${\tt Load}\ {\tt Flow}$ entry from the drop-down menu.

-2. Set the parameters for existing ALC screen elements.
+- 1. Activate the Load flow calculation. - a) Go to the Automatic Line Coloring property group in the project properties. - a) In the Activate load flow calculation property, select the Load Flow entry from the drop-down menu. - 2.
+Set the parameters for existing ALC screen elements.